 - Wedges of lemon

-Transfer to a serving bowl, and fluff with a fork to let the steam escape, so the bulgur won’t become mushy.
-Taste to adjust salt, and add red pepper flakes, lemon juice, honey, and black pepper to taste.
+- Transfer to a serving bowl, and fluff with a fork to let the steam escape so that the bulgur won’t become mushy.
+Taste to adjust salt, then add red pepper flakes, lemon juice, honey, and black pepper to taste.